-(a) The parties agree that the Enron Platform shall be the "point of contract" for all transactions consummated upon prices posted by Enron on the Sponsor Platform.
-Accordingly, prices posted by Enron on the Sponsor Platform shall not be deemed to be offers to sell or buy, but shall instead constitute an invitation to Participants to submit a Proposed Transaction to Enron through the Sponsor Platform.
+(a) The parties agree that the Enron Platform shall be the "point of contract" for all transactions consummated upon prices posted by Enron on a Designated Platform.
+Accordingly, prices posted by Enron on a Designated Platform shall not be deemed to be offers to sell or buy, but shall instead constitute an invitation to Participants to submit a Proposed Transaction to Enron through the Designated Platform.

-A Proposed Transaction shall not become an Executed Transaction, and Enron shall have no obligations whatsoever to such Participant, to Sponsor or the Sponsor Platform with respect to a Proposed Transaction, unless and until the Enron Platform determines that each of the following conditions have been satisfied:
+(b) A Proposed Transaction shall not become an Executed Transaction, and Enron shall have no obligations whatsoever to such Participant, to Sponsor or the Designated Platform with respect to a Proposed Transaction, unless and until all of the following conditions have been satisfied:

-(i) all information regarding the Proposed Transaction shall have been transmitted to, and received by, the Enron Platform through the Enron Transaction Interface;
+(i) the Enron Platform shall have received through the Enron Transaction Interface all information regarding the Proposed Transaction that is required to be provided to the Enron Platform by the Designated Platform;

+(ii) the Enron Platform shall have confirmed that the Participant has agreed to the Enron Contract Terms for the Specified Product that is the subject of the Proposed Transaction;

-(ii) the credit of the Participant shall have been approved by Enron with respect to the Proposed Transaction;
+(iii) upon receipt of the information regarding the proposed Transaction pursuant to (i) above, the Enron Platform shall have confirmed that Participant has sufficient credit with Enron to execute the Proposed Transaction; and

-(iii) ithe quantity and price of the Proposed Transaction shall still be available on the Enron Platform; and
+(iv) the Enron Platform shall have confirmed that the quantity and price of the Proposed Transaction shall still be available on the Enron Platform.

-(iv) the Participant shall have agreed to the Enron Contract Terms.

-(b) If, and only if, the Enron Platform determines that the foregoing conditions are satisfied with respect to a Proposed Transaction, the Proposed Transaction will be accepted and become an Executed Transaction.
-Enron will transmit to the Sponsor Platform, through the Enron Transaction Interface, a notification that such Proposed Transaction has been executed; provided, however, such Proposed Transaction will be deemed to have been accepted and become an Executed Transaction regardless of whether such notification is sent or received.
+If, and only if, the Enron Platform determines that the foregoing conditions are satisfied with respect to a Proposed Transaction, the Proposed Transaction will be accepted by the Enron Platform and become an Executed Transaction.

+(c) The Enron Platform will automatically transmit to the Designated Platform, through the Enron Transaction Interface, a notification that such Proposed Transaction has been executed or rejected, but any Proposed Transaction that is accepted by the Enron Platform will be deemed to have been accepted and become an Executed Transaction regardless of whether such notification is sent or received.
+Enron will use its commercially reasonable efforts to ensure that such notification is sent to the Designated Platform by the Enron Platform promptly upon execution or rejection of a Proposed Transaction.
+In the event Enron is not able to send, or the Sponsor Platform is not able to receive, a notification of Enron's acceptance or rejection of a Proposed Transaction, Sponsor shall, as soon as technically possible, query the Enron Platform through the Transaction Search Interface as to the status of such proposed Transaction.
+The Enron Platform, if able to respond, will automatically respond to such query with a notification of Enron's acceptance or rejection of such Proposed Transaction.

-(c) Enron will not be required to pay any commissions or other charges to Sponsor or the Sponsor Platform with respect to Proposed Transactions or Executed Transactions.
-Any commissions or charges required to be paid to Sponsor by Participant with respect to Proposed Transactions or Executed Transactions shall be no greater than the amounts that would otherwise be charged to Participant on transactions executed through the Sponsor Platform between Participants and parties other than Enron, in accordance with the Sponsor Platform’s commission schedule as then generally in effect.
+(c) During the Term, Enron will not be required to pay any commissions or other charges to eSpeed, Sponsor or a Designated Platform with respect to Proposed Transactions or Executed Transactions.
+Any commissions or charges required to be paid to eSpeed, Sponsor, or a Designated Platform by Participant with respect to Proposed Transactions or Executed Transactions shall be no greater than the amounts that would otherwise be charged to Participant on transactions executed through the Designated Platform between Participants and parties other than Enron, in accordance with the Designated Platform’s commission schedule as then generally in effect.

-(d) Any and all Executed Transactions shall be solely between Enron and such Participant, and shall be subject to and construed in accordance with Enron Contract Terms, and neither Sponsor nor the Sponsor Platform shall have any involvement therein (except as expressly set forth herein) or rights or obligations with respect thereto.
+(d) Executed Transactions shall be solely between Enron and the relevant Participant, and shall be subject to and construed in accordance with Enron Contract Terms applicable to such Participant, and none of eSpeed, Sponsor, or the Designated Platform shall have any involvement therein (except as expressly set forth herein) or rights or obligations with respect thereto.